CC712/learngit/readme.txt

-Git is a version control system. i write a note no matter inner text is what is free
+git is a distribute version control system git is free soft ware distribute under the GPL so what that mean